 We have been raised with social conditioning that our happiness is based on yummy cereal, the newest toy, the prettiest dress, the coolest bike, the hottest car, the biggest house, and the most attractive partner.
 It is no wonder that when life throws us a monkey wrench, our first thought is to blame and change our outer world; our job, relationship, living arrangement, etc. We usually feel better once we do…for a little while.
 Then that same old discomfort tugs at our happiness and we are back where we began.

 Happiness is an inside job!

 If we rely on the circumstances and people in our lives to be pleasing to us in order for us to be happy, we have built our house on a bed of sand.
 There will always be difficult personalities to navigate.
 We will all face trials and tribulations.
 If our focus is external, we will feel helpless and hopeless when life does not go ‘our way’.

-The road to empowerment is paved with self reflection, personal growth and surrender.
+The road to empowerment is paved with self-reflection, personal growth, and surrender.

-Each time your are triggered, look inward.
+Each time you are triggered, look inward.
 The person or situation triggering you is outside of your control.
 The triggering event is the gift.
 Acknowledge and feel your feelings.
 Then be curious, mindful and accepting of what is:

 Triggered by a person:

 Example: Your parenting ability or financial responsibility is challenged.
-When you get triggered, something in what was said is poking a YOUR issue – a fear, an insecurity, an unforgiveness.
+When you get triggered, something in what was said is poking a YOUR issue – a fear, insecurity, an unforgiveness.